Human penis

-Most of the penis develops from the same embryonic tissue as the clitoris in females.
-The skin around the penis and the urethra share the same embryonic origin as the labia minora in females.
 An erection is the stiffening expansion and orthogonal reorientation of the penis, which occurs during sexual arousal.
 Erections can occur in non-sexual situations; spontaneous non-sexual erections frequently occur during adolescence and sleep.
-In its flaccid state the penis is smaller, gives to pressure, and the glans is covered by the foreskin.
-In its fully erect state, the corpus becomes rigid and the glans becomes engorged but not rigid.
+In its flaccid state, the penis is smaller, gives to pressure, and the glans is covered by the foreskin.
+In its fully erect state, the shaft becomes rigid and the glans becomes engorged but not rigid.
 An erect penis may be straight or curved and may point at an upward angle, a downward angle, or straight ahead.
 As of 2015, the average erect human penis is 13.12 cm long and has a circumference of 11.66 cm.
 Neither age nor size of the flaccid penis accurately predicts erectile length.

-There are several common body modifications to the penis, including circumcision and piercings.
+There are also several common body modifications to the penis, including circumcision and piercings.